Centennial Child Custody Lawyer

 - The child’s wishes (if the child is old enough and of sufficient maturity to express a well-reasoned opinion);

 - The child’s educational performance and opportunities;

 - The importance of stability in the child’s life and the potential for disruption to the child’s routine;

 - The cost and burden that custody orders might impose on the nonresidential parent’s ability to visit with the child and participate in his or her upbringing.

 Moreover, what is in a child’s “best interests” may change over time as the child ages and the parents’ situations and circumstances change.
 For this reason, it is beneficial to have the assistance of an attorney who can evaluate the facts of your case as they presently are and argue forcefully on behalf of what is best for you and your child.

 Child custody hearings and disputes can drag on without a resolution, but with assistance from an experienced Centennial child custody lawyer from Divorce Matters your dispute may be brought to a successful and speedy conclusion.
 This will allow you to focus your time and energies on being a parent to your child.

 Divorce Matters is a Centennial child custody law firm committed to helping you and your child foster and develop your relationship without the disruption that a child custody dispute can cause.
-Call us at 720-463-1266 or contact us online and schedule your free initial consultation with us as soon as possible.
+Call us at 720-463-1266 or contact us online and schedule your initial consultation with us as soon as possible.

 Divorce Matters® represents clients throughout Metro Denver and the Front Range including: Arapahoe County, Aurora, Boulder, Bow Mar, Castle Pines, Castle Rock, Centennial, Douglas County, Englewood, Cherry Hills Village, Denver, Greenwood Village, Jefferson County, Highlands Ranch, Littleton, Lone Tree, Louisville, and Parker.